priyanshu1799/MERC-BENZ-GUI/README.md

   success.
 *	To find the upgrade model of the user>> click Upgrade Model button >> it compares the current user model with total models entered based on their engine efficiencies and returns top 3 models based on this comparison.
 *	It automatically provides all the offer details of the 1st model including the expecting time from current after which this offer can be made.
-*	Then automatically program refinance the new model and presents new financial details (new emi, interest, total amount) with a minimum down-payment of 20% if this downpayment is not satisfied then UI will increase the downpaymenteach time by 1%.
+*	Then automatically program refinance the new model and presents new financial details (new emi, interest, total amount) with a minimum down-payment of 20% if this downpayment is not satisfied then UI will increase the downpayment each time by 1% until the condition will satisfied.
 *	For User’s convenience an extra pop-up menu is also provided to select any car model from the top 3 ones and refinance it automatically.

 ### for standalone application